greole/ginkgo-wiki/Contributing-guidelines.md

 ```

 _Note_: ClangFormat will take care of sorting the includes alphabetically in each group.
+`dev_tools/script/format_header` will take care of the group of includes according to this guideline.

 Other Code Formatting not handled by ClangFormat
 ------------------------------------------------